sakshamsri4/my_portfolio_web/activity/activity_log.md

   - Suggested future improvements for the test suite
   - Used clear formatting with headers, bullet points, and sections
   - Followed documentation rules from the activity log

+- Fixed CI failures and implemented preventive measures:
+  - Updated `.cspell.json` with technical terms to fix spelling issues
+  - Made `app_theme_extended_test.dart` more resilient to theme changes
+  - Created a pre-push script to catch issues before pushing:
+    - Added code formatting check using `dart format`
+    - Added Flutter analyzer check to catch code issues
+    - Added test runner to ensure all tests pass
+    - Added spelling check using cspell
+  - Set up the pre-push script as a Git hook
+  - Created documentation for the scripts directory
+  - Applied DRY principles by automating repetitive checks